 Step 5: Get Your Tone and Social Presence Right

 People respond to people who sound like them (we’re tribal, at heart).
 People won’t respond well if your brand is super faceless, but nor will some markets respond if you’re overly casual.

 Identify three characteristics you want your brand voice to embody.
-Keep these in mind when creating your content, coming up with your social media post copy and responding to Fans.
+Keep these in mind when creating your content, coming up with your social media post copy, and responding to your audience.